 Employees hear 'AI is coming' in an all-hands with no specifics, and they fill the gap with their own fears.
 The HRBP spends weeks managing anxiety that two clear paragraphs would have prevented.
 The tell: employee survey shows AI concern climbing despite positive executive messaging.

 A central team that owns every AI project gives you control and removes agency from the BUs who have to live with the tools.
+IBM's research found hub-and-spoke AI operating models yield 36% higher ROI than fully centralized approaches.[9]
 The tell: BU heads stop bringing you ideas and start running their own shadow programs in parallel.

 The right quick win produces a number in under 30 days, sits in real daily work, and generates a repeatable story.